Facebook says Apple its restoring a key developer tool

-NEW YORK — Facebook says Apple is restoring a key development tool that the iPhone maker disabled Wednesday.
+NEW YORK — Facebook says Apple is restoring its access to a key development tool that the iPhone maker disabled Wednesday.

-By revoking the certificate, Apple closed off Facebook’s efforts to sidestep Apple’s app store and its tighter rules on privacy.
+By revoking the certificate for the iOS software that powers the iPhone and iPad, Apple closed off Facebook’s efforts to sidestep Apple’s app store and its tighter rules on privacy.

 Apple did not immediately respond to a message for comment Thursday afternoon.
 Facebook did not say whether it agreed to any conditions for the certificate restoration.